inphinit/teeny/README.md

 Article name: 1000
 ```

-## Types of params named in routes
+## Supported types for named parameters in routes

 An example, only numeric id are valids: